 The Committee will have 10 members comprising three members each from the Government (Ministries of Finance, Planning and Employment and Labour Relations), Organised Labour, and the Private Enterprise Federation.

 The Committee has also been given six months to be ready with the Charter on Ghana Beyond Aid.

-“The Charter will then be subjected to scrutiny and debate by Parliament, and adopted as a follow up to the Coordinated Programme of Economic and Social Development Policies.
+“The Charter will then be subjected to scrutiny and debate by Parliament, and adopted as a follow-up to the Coordinated Programme of Economic and Social Development Policies.
 The nation will then know in detail how we intend to move Ghana to a situation Beyond Aid,” President Akufo-Addo stated.

-Whilst welcoming the partnership of organized labour with Government and the private sector to work together to develop home-grown solutions to Ghana’s problems, President Akufo-Addo also noted that this joint effort would present the country with the most effective path to realizing the vision of a Ghana Beyond Aid.
+Whilst welcoming the partnership of organised labour with Government and the private sector to work together to develop home-grown solutions to Ghana’s problems, President Akufo-Addo also noted that this joint effort would present the country with the most effective path to realizing the vision of a Ghana Beyond Aid.

 The first step

 President Akufo-Addo stressed that Ghana cannot continue to be dependent on the production and export of raw materials for development.

 “We must turn our back on the old economy, and build a value-added, industrialised economy with modernised agriculture, which is neither victim nor pawn of the world economic order.
 Our relations with the world must be characterized by an increase in trade and investment co-operation, not aid,” he said.